Compare three ways that families can set aside savings for education.

 |Can contribute large dollar amounts

 Savings placed in investments selected by the state

 May be offered by states or private colleges and universities

 Both Education Savings Accounts and State-Sponsored College Savings Plans are different than regular savings accounts.
 The account holder is actually placing money into investments.
 Instead of earning interest on their deposits, they make a profit if their investments go up in value.

-A pre-paid tuition plan allows a person to pay for tuition in advance at today’s rates.
+Note: A pre-paid tuition plan allows a person to pay for tuition in advance at today’s rates.
 That can save money since the cost of tuition can frequently go up.